Welcome to today's edition of the Rush 24-7 podcast.

 How are you doing?

-Let's talk about the college Sheikh Mohammed situation.
+Let me talk about the college Sheikh Muhammad situation.

-And I personally believe that the government passes simply because there's overwhelming evidence indicates that September 11th was an inside job.
+And I personally believe that the government passes simply because his overwhelming evidence indicates that September 11th was an inside job.

 Government used explosives to blow up World Trade Center 7 and Twin Towers.

-Uh your happening to get through in this program is not your fault.
+You're happening to get through on this program is not your fault.

 Your time is up.

-Uh Mr. Snerdley is to blame for allowing you to get through.
+Mr. Snirdly is to blame for allowing you to get through.

-And if you're going to talk about 9-11 being an inside job and the Khalik Sheikh Muhammad, if you're going to start agreeing with Rosie O'Donnell, I would suggest rehab and treatment, counseling and so forth, because unlo you know, like Rosie, you've probably got really deep issues from your childhood that need to be resolved.
+And if you're going to talk about 9-11 being an inside job and the Khalik Sheikh Muhammad, if you're going to start agreeing with Rosie O'Donnell, I would suggest rehab and treatment, counseling and so forth, because like Rosie, you've probably got really deep issues from your childhood that need to be resolved because you, sir, are a glittering jewel of colossal ignorance.

 I don't care what day of the week.